zextras/tech-doc/source/_includes/_usage/files.rst

    Sharing
       Lists the owner of the file or folder and who has access to it.
-It is possible to allow access to internal collaborators or external user, with different modalities
+It is possible to allow access to internal collaborators or external user, with different modalities.

-      * Internal collaborators: you can add a a collaborator to a single file or an entire directory by writing the e-mail address, then click :bdg-primary:`SHARE`; otherwise, in the *Collaboration Links* section click :bdg-primary-line:`GENERATE LINK` to create a link that will allow anyone with the link to give either *Read and Share* or *Write and Share* permission on the file
+      * Internal collaborators: you can add a a collaborator to a single file or an entire directory by writing the e-mail address, then click the :bdg-primary:`SHARE` button.
+Otherwise, in the *Collaboration Links* section click :bdg-primary-line:`GENERATE LINK` to create a link that will allow anyone with the link to give either *Read and Share* or *Write and Share* permission on the file

       * External users.
 It is possible to share single files or folders with external, anonymous users.
 In the bottom *Public